 - You can print this Pistachio Butter recipe, and my recipe for Pistachio Chocolate Chip Cookies (this Pistachio Butter is the main ingredient!), and add them both into the card.

 More pistachio recipes:

 Pistachio Butter Recipe

 - 1 teaspoon granulated sugar

-Preheat the oven to 375 degrees F and add the pistachios to a baking sheet.
+- Preheat the oven to 375°F and add the pistachios to a baking sheet.

-Roast the pistachios in the preheated 375 degree F oven just long enough to bring the oils to the surface -- about 7 minutes.
+- Roast the Pistachios.
+Roast the pistachios in the preheated 375°F oven just long enough to bring the oils to the surface -- about 7 minutes.
 They will be aromatic and might look a bit wet when they're ready.
 (Do this even if the pistachios you buy say they've been roasted.)

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.